moliver28/research-handbook/content/handbook/enterprise-data/platform/tableau/tableau-project-leaders-guide/_index.md

 3. **Setting Permissions in Project Folders:** Project Leads have the ability to **set permissions** within their designated project folders.
 However, Please **Do Not Alter Permissions** without consulting the BI Team.
 Incorrectly setting permissions can expose sensitive data or restrict access for users who need it.
 If you believe that permission adjustments are needed, please **contact the BI Team**.
 They will help ensure that permissions are configured correctly and securely.

-4. *Note Project Leads do not have access to **Archive content.** Please reach out the BI Team to have content moved to the Tableau Archived folder.
+4. *Note Project Leads do not have access to **Archive content.** Please reach out to the BI Team to have content moved to the Tableau Archived folder.

 ---

 ### **Publishing a Workbook to Production for the First Time**

 Project Leaders have the ability to promote workbooks to Production.
 This process ensures only validated, accurate content reaches production, maintaining high standards for users.
-After a content promotion issues has been reviewd and approved Project Leads should fulfill by completing the following:
+After a content promotion issues has been reviewed and approved Project Leads should fulfill by completing the following:

 1. Select **Move** by navigating to the ellipse to the right of the workbook
 1. From the pop-up window select the appropriate department folder for the workbook promotion.
 Be sure to place sensitive workbooks in SAFE or restricted folders.